iamshadmirza/Hashnode-Blog-Backup/ckhbhp06h03p0o0s11cfrhyfo.md

 ## Step 6.
 Decouple into Reusable Hook

 Our animation depends on a bunch of things here.
 The data itself changes along with `animation`, `opacity`, and `scale` values.
 And these things are tightly coupled with `PanResponder`.
-So that's all these out in a hook.
+So that's all we can take out in a hook.

 ```js
 // Create `useTinderCard` hook